Photo by Innerbody Research

-Maybe you find yourself struggling with anxiety (like over 40 million adults in the U.S.), or your focus and memory aren’t what they used to be.36 Or maybe you’re fighting tooth and nail for every rep in the gym and not seeing the results you'd expect.
+Maybe you find yourself struggling with anxiety (like over 40 million adults in the U.S.), or your focus and memory aren’t what they used to be.36 Or you may be fighting tooth and nail for every rep in the gym and not seeing the results you'd expect.
 It turns out that a single botanical ingredient with roots in Ayurvedic medicine — ashwagandha, from the Withania somnifera plant — may be able to help with all of these issues and more.23 31

 Based on popular claims, ashwagandha seems to do everything, from helping you relax or sleep better to improving your experience in bed and even boosting your energy.
-But are these claims too good to be true?
-In this guide to the best ashwagandha supplements of 2024, we’ll break down the pros, cons, details, and research to point you to the ashwagandha supplements that might be best for your needs.
+But which of these claims are valid, and which ones are primarily marketing hype?
+In this guide, we’ll break down the pros, cons, details, and current research to point you to the ashwagandha supplements that are formulated to meet your needs.

 With its Shoden ashwagandha, Nootropics Depot delivers high potency and the best value on the market.

-If you’d prefer a more widely studied ashwagandha, the company also offers great KSM-66 or Sensoril supplements, but our top pick is Shoden ashwagandha.
+If your goals are different than stress relief, or you prefer a more potent, complex formula, please consult our summary list above.
+But for a single-ingredient ashwagandha supplement aimed at stress relief, Nootropics Depot is a very good, affordable option.
 Third-party testing ensures high quality.
 It’s available from the company’s website and its storefront on Amazon, but buying directly saves you money.

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.